flamwenco/40s-wiki-backup/boards/madeline.md

 ## Group Buy Details
 Group buy was run on [RubyBuilds.com](https://shop.rubybuilds.com/).
-Units were manufactured and cerakoted in the US.
+Units were manufactured by [Van Dusen](https://www.vdmfg.com/) and cerakoted in the US.
 Base GB price was USD$375 for your choice of color with an aluminum plate included.

 The GB offered three Cerakote colors:
 - Graphite Black